-My aim here is to explain the significance of this rare gold stater, to tell you a bit about Caratacus and, very briefly, to summarise other coin finds made over the past two decades almost all by metal detectorists-which are causing us to revise our ideas about other members of Caratacus' family, especially his brothers.
+My aim here is to explain the significance of this rare gold stater, to tell you a bit about Caratacus and, very briefly, to summarise other coin finds made over the past two decades, almost all of them found by detectorists and which are causing us to revise our ideas about other members of Caratacus' family, especially his brothers.
 This family may fairly be described as Britain's first famous royal family, well known not only on both sides of the English Channel, but as far away as Rome.